Varun Sivaram: Books

-Sivaram is the author of Taming the Sun: Innovations to Harness Solar Energy and Power the Planet.
-Taming the Sun explores the potential of solar energy, the world's cheapest and fastest-growing power source, to one day supply most of the world's energy needs.
-Sivaram argues, however, that solar's current surge is on track to stall, dimming prospects for averting catastrophic climate change.
-Brightening those prospects, he concludes, will require innovation—creative financing, revolutionary technologies, and flexible energy systems.
+Sivaram is the author of Taming the Sun: Innovations to Harness Solar Energy and Power the Planet, a book that explores the potential of solar energy.

 Sivaram is also lead author of Energizing America: A Roadmap to Launch a National Energy Innovation Mission.
 Along with co-authors Colin Cunliff, David Hart, Julio Friedmann, and David Sandalow, Sivaram calls for the United States to triple federal funding for clean energy innovation to $25 billion by 2025 to speed global clean energy transitions and cultivate advanced U.S. energy industries that can compete in growing markets around the world.
 According to Bloomberg, "The book details down to the budget line item exactly how much money America should spend and how it should spend it."

 Sivaram is the editor of Digital Decarbonization: Promoting Digital Innovations to Advance Clean Energy Systems.
 The volume brings together fourteen expert authors who lay out a wide range of areas in which digital technologies are promoting clean energy systems; caution about serious risks of digitalization to cybersecurity and privacy; and articulate actionable recommendations for policymakers in the United States and abroad to ensure that digital innovations help advance the fight against climate change.